walt-id/waltid-wallet-docs/configuration-and-setup/verifier-portal-setup.md

 * **SignaturePolicy**
   * _checks the signature of the credential_
 * **ChallengePolicy**
-  * _verifies that the credential was signed against the challenge requested by the verifier backend_
+  * _verifies that the presentation was signed against the challenge requested by the verifier backend_
 * **VpTokenClaimPolicy**
   * _verifies that the SIOP response (presentation from the wallet) matches the vp_token claim_